DervisicBerina/PeeX/README.md

 # Project Proposal
 ## Personal expenses app

-Personal expenses app is a simple mobile app which can be used by everyone.
+Personal expenses app is a simple app which can be used by everyone.
 This app will help users to follow all their expenses.
 User will add every article which is bought or any other type of expenses and at the end of month this app will sum all expenses and show them to users.

 App will represent graphically all expenses from certain month and user will be able to separate, for example, in first 10 days how much money is spent on what so user will have all overview of all expenses.